Nocturnal (2019 film)

-Nocturnal is a 2019 film by Nathalie Biancheri.
-It was premiered at the London Film Festival in October 2019.
+Nocturnal is a 2019 British drama film directed by Nathalie Biancheri, who co-wrote it with Olivia Waring.
+It stars Cosmo Jarvis, Lauren Coe, and Sadie Frost, and premiered at the London Film Festival in October 2019.
 As the film's title suggests, Nocturnal takes place largely in the evenings and at night, which the two protagonists Laurie and Pete spend together.

 Plot summary

 Young Laurie has returned to her native Yorkshire after a childhood in Ireland with her single mother.
 A cold welcome from her classmates at the new high school leads to Laurie's withdrawal, and she escapes into intensive athletics training.
 She soon becomes aware of Pete, who works as a handyman at the school, carrying out renovations, and is in the process of breaking up with his girlfriend.
 The two outsiders quickly become friends and spend more and more time together, including evenings with beers and walks on the beach.
 But there are some things Pete doesn't want to talk about.

 Production

 Italian director Nathalie Biancheri, who also co-wrote the screenplay with Olivia Waring, made her feature film directorial debut with Nocturnal.

 British actor and singer-songwriter Cosmo Jarvis and actress Lauren Coe star as Pete and Laurie.
 Other roles include Sadie Frost as Jean, Laurie Kynaston as Danny, Yasmin Monet Prince as Annie, Amber Jean Rowan as Jade, and Ella-Grace Gregoire as Ruby.

-Filming took place over 17 days in Yorkshire, the film's setting..
+Filming took place over 17 days in Yorkshire, the film's setting.
 Michał Dymek served as cinematographer.

-The film premiered on October 8, 2019, at the London Film Festival.
+The film premiered on 8 October 2019 at the London Film Festival.
 A first trailer was unveiled shortly beforehand.
-It premiered online at the Galway Film Fleadh on July 8, 2020.
+It premiered online at the Galway Film Fleadh on 8 July 2020.
 The film was also screened at the ArteKino Festival in December 2021.